 I love this piece of theological work by Aaron Riches and this particular quote is only the beginning of the heights to which it soars.
 But what I want to emphasize here is the amazing fact that several millennia ago, the Hebrew narrative pointed to the very qualities that we (as scientists) now recognize as being crucial to our emergence as a species.
 We, in contrast to all other animals on earth, became adept at understanding the mindset of the “other,” creating a purposeful “we” as a jointly intentional manifestation of “me”—bone of my bones and flesh of my flesh.

 Beginning long ago, there was a selection in favor of those genetic changes which favored the development of minds that were increasingly socially acute.
 The UCLA cognitive neuroscientist, Matthew Lieberman writes in 2013 that “our social nature is not an accident of having a larger brain.
-Rather, the value of increasing our sociality is a major reason why we evolved to have a larger brain.”
-But millennia before that, a Hebrew scholar (or group of scholars), through the inspiration of God’s Spirit, hit the nail on the head even more precisely as they told in narrative form the origin of human exceptionality.
+Rather, the [value] we evolved to have a larger brain."13 But millennia before that, a Hebrew scholar (or group of scholars), through the inspiration of God’s Spirit, hit the nail on the head even more precisely as they told in narrative form the origin of human exceptionality.
 Regardless of how one thinks about the historicity of Adam and Eve, they were archetypes, and the deep truths of this Genesis passage still ring true today.
 Riches puts it this way:

-of my bones and flesh of my flesh—joint intentionality—two “I’s” have become one
+Bone of my bones and flesh of my flesh—joint intentionality—two “I’s” have become one “we."\

 E. O. Wilson writes “Humans, it appears are successful, not because of an elevated general intelligence that addresses all challenges but because they are born to be specialists in social skills.
 By cooperating through the communication and reading of intention, groups accomplish far more than the effort of one solitary person.
 Wilson, E.O., 2013, The Social Conquest of the Earth, Liveright Publishing, loc.
 3185